 Dr Falkingham opened the VIL Vacuum Technology Laboratories

 VIL adds in-house vacuum furnacing and clean assembly capability

 Installation of in-house Synthetic Short Circuit Test Plant rated upto 40kA

 Design and manufacture of new concept demountable vacuum chambers

-Born in Leeds, England in 1955, Leslie is married and currently lives in Rugby, England.
+Born in Leeds, England in 1955, Leslie is married and currently operates from Rugby, England.

 He was made a Fellow of the Institution of Mechanical Engineers (IMechE) in 1987, and a Fellow of the Institution of Electrical Engineers (now IET) in 1988.
 He is a Chartered Engineer in the UK (C.Eng) and is also a European Engineer (Eur.Ing).
 He was made a Fellow of the IEEE in 2007 for his contribution to Vacuum Interrupter technology.